 - Sub-sectoral GHG inventories for key oil & gas end-use sub-sectors will established.

-- Energy audit in SOCAR service buildings selected for EE activities has been conducted and tender documents for implementation of EE measures were prepared;
+- An energy audit in SOCAR service buildings selected for Energy Efficiency(EE) activities has been conducted and tender documents for implementation of EE measures were prepared;

 - Retrofitting works have been started;